 - Focus on what students know and can do

 - Are specific

 - Involve students

 The APS pilot schools currently utilize a progress report that provides families with their student’s current level of mastery for various standards.
-In the Fall of 2019, nine additional elementary schools (Abingdon, Barrett, Drew, Fleet, Hoffman Boston, McKinley, Nottingham, Randolph, and Tuckahoe) will also implement standards-based instruction, grading, and reporting.
+In the Fall of 2019, eight additional elementary schools (Abingdon, Barrett, Fleet, Hoffman Boston, McKinley, Nottingham, Randolph, and Tuckahoe) will also implement standards-based instruction, grading, and reporting.